 For this meal, you are layering each of the key ingredients and covering with a delicious cheddar cheese sauce.
 Since I don’t like to buy pre-packaged foods, the first time we made this I tried to shred my own potatoes.
 It didn’t work very well because I wasn’t able to get all of the moisture out and the casserole was mushy.

-The only downside to this meal is the amount of dirty dishes it creates.
+The only downside to this meal is the number of dirty dishes it creates.
 But, since we always have leftovers for at least one more meal, sometimes two, it ends up being worth it in the end.

 Step by Step